callpotential/mktg-analytics-website/README.md

 - Then need to pass all parameter in this function gc_tracking(); and all parameters are required.
 - After calling gc_tracking() funcation it will submit all values at API
 - API response will show on console even success or any kind of error.

+How to find gcid from Cookie?
+- You can find under cookie with key name _ga
+- Attached one image 'cookie.png' about cookie for a reference when someone visit site by google Ads.